hughlaw/themilldunfanaghy/src/pages/index.md

 templateKey: index
 splashImage: /img/splash-image-large@2x.jpg
 alert:
-  alertText: >-
+  alertText: Due the recent developments with the worldwide pandemic we are
-    Due to recent developments with the worldwide pandemic, we are currently closed.
-We are due to reopen on the 20th July.
+    temporarily closed, however due to recent easing of COVID-19 restrictions we will hopefully reopen on the 29th June.
 If you would like postpone a booking already made  or if we can help with your  holiday plans please do get in touch.
 We look forward to welcoming guests back to The Mill and Dunfanaghy.
   alertTitle: COVID-19
   showAlert: true
 introduction: